-With the keyboard, press Insert to toggle between overwrite mo and insert mo In insert mo any text after the cursor position moves forward to make room for the text you type; in overwrite mo text after the cursor position is replaced by the text you type.
-The current mo is displayed on the Sta Bar.
+With the keyboard, press Insert to toggle between overwrite mode and insert mode.
+In insert mode, any text after the cursor position moves forward to make room for the text you type; in overwrite mode, text after the cursor position is replaced by the text you type.
+The current mode is displayed on the Status Bar.

-With the mouse, click in the area on the Sta Bar that indicates the current mo in or to switch to the other mo
+With the mouse, click in the area on the Status Bar that indicates the current mode in order to switch to the other mode.